FObersteiner/datetimemadness/README.md

 print(back)
 # 2021-10-17 11:40:47.170662
 ```
-We get a time that is 2 hours ahead and the UTC offset disappeared. +2 hours is my local time's UTC offset (time zone Europe/Berlin, Oct 2021).
+We get a time that is 2 hours ahead and the UTC offset disappeared. +2 hours is my current local time's UTC offset.
 If we don't set a time zone, Python gives us local time as a naïve datetime object.
 That can be very confusing if you expect for example UTC as the default as it is in other programming languages (and even Python packages such as [pandas](https://pandas.pydata.org/)...).

 Same goes the other way 'round,
 ```Python